TheVishnuKumar/Flashm/README.md

 });
 ```

-2. **flushCell**: This methods removes the cell.
+2. **flushCell**: This method removes the cell.
 Now, the next call will go to Server and stores the latest promise into the memory.
-It has 2 parameters.
+It has 2 parameters.<br/>
-A: Block Address
+A: Block Address<br/>
-B: Paramemter: (Optional)
+B: Parameter: (Optional)<br/>

 ```javascript
 flashm.flushCell( 'getUserFullInformation' , {name: searchStr} );
 ```

-3. **flushBlock**: This methods removes the block and all the cells inside the block.
-It has one parameter.
+3. **flushBlock**: This method removes the block and all the cells inside the block.
+It takes one parameter as the block address.
-A: Block Address

 ```javascript
 flashm.flushBlock( 'getUserFullInformation' );
 ```

-4. **flushAll**: This methods cleans out all the Flashm memory.
+4. **flushAll**: This method cleans out all the Flashm memory.
 ```javascript
 flashm.flushAll();
 ```

-Code on  <a href="https://gist.github.com/TheVishnuKumar/2f7fb4c8dba46142e14342391c56661c">gist</a>
+Code on  <a href="">gist</a>

 Release
 -------------